smitmartijn/networkinsight-cookbook/manuscript/ch-application-security-planning.md

 First thing which you should decide is how the source and destination groups will be determined.
 As you might recall, the source and destination groups are decided by the Group By option.
 Only by necessity should you use different groupings in different firewall rules, otherwise it will quickly get very confusing.
 So, first decide on what your micro-segmentation will be based on.

 This will also depend on what technology is used to do the actual micro-segmentation.
-VMware NSX Data Center would be a natural choice, but Network Insight is not biased in providing the right information (except for the NSX targeted export, more on that in [Export as XML]{.underline}).
+VMware NSX Data Center would be a natural choice, but Network Insight is not biased in providing the right information (except for the NSX targeted export, more on that in [Export as XML]{#ch-export-as-xml}).
 If you can group workloads into applications and effect firewall rules on that level, do so.
 Otherwise you can choose the lowest applicable grouping to get the rules that you can use in your security solution.

 #### Export by 'Looking at it' ™